-Throughout the programme the emphasis is on exploring the relationship between sound theory and good practice.
+The Outdoor Adventure Education degree has a fundamental emphasis on exploring the relationship between sound theory and good practice.

 The BA Outdoor Adventure Education is studied on the Carmarthen campus, which offers a friendly and very personal learning experience.
 All the lecturing staff are based on campus and are easily accessible for tutorials to support your studies.
 Lecturing staff are Fellows of the Higher Education Academy, are accredited by the Institute of Outdoor Learning and have Masters Degrees or Doctoral qualifications.
 Additionally all Outdoor Education staff have extensive practical experience and hold a broad range of governing body awards.

 The campus is only 15 miles east of the Brecon Beacons National Park and the fantastic mountain bike trails of Brechfa.
 More biking is just down the road at Afan Argoed, Glyncorrwg and Bike Park Wales.
 For water lovers we have a partnership with a local paddle sport centre with excellent access to recreational and competitive equipment and coaching.
 The nearby Gower peninsular and Pembrokeshire Coast National Park offer unrivalled opportunities for coasteering, surfing, sea kayaking and sea cliff climbing.
 On campus Outdoor Adventure Education students enjoy free access to the swimming pool, health suite and climbing wall.
 The Students’ Union provides an extensive array of sporting clubs and leisure activities.